Glennon Doyle: Awards and recognition

-In 2014, Parents named Doyle and Momastery the winner of its award for Best All-Around at Social Media.
+In 2014, Parents magazine named Doyle and Momastery the winner of its award for Best All-Around at Social Media.
 In 2021, Doyle was included in the Fast Company Queer 50 list.

-Doyle appears on Oprah's SuperSoul 100.

-She has been featured in O, The Oprah Magazine, The Atlantic, Newsweek, and Glamour, and has also appeared on multiple talk shows.
+Doyle appears on Oprah's SuperSoul 100 list, and has been featured in O, The Oprah Magazine, The Atlantic, Newsweek, and Glamour.
+She has also appeared on multiple talk shows.

 In 2024, Doyle's podcast We Can Do Hard Things won two Webby awards, one for Best Co-hosts (overall) and one for Best Individual Episode (Health, Wellness & Lifestyle) for Episode 165: Glennon’s Diagnosis & What’s Next.

 Philanthropy

 Doyle founded Together Rising, a 501(c)(3) nonprofit organization, with an effective date of May 25, 2012.
 As of December 2020, Together Rising has raised over $25 million for people in need.
 Together Rising exists to "transform collective heartbreak into effective action."
 Most of Together Rising's funds are raised through time-limited crowd-sourced fund-raisers in which contributors are limited to giving a maximum of $25 to meet a particular need.
 This strategy is designed to build community, to enable people from all income groups to be able to donate ("democratize the giving"), and overcome indecision about how much to give.